 Have you ever thought that life insurance was too pricey for you?
-According to a 2018 Insurance Barometer study by LIMRA and the nonprofit organization Life Happens, 63% of Americans don’t buy life insurance because they think it’s too expensive.
-In fact, almost half (44%) estimated the cost at over five times what it really is!
+According to a 2021 Insurance Barometer Study by LIMRA and the nonprofit organization Life Happens, the majority of Americans don’t buy life insurance because they think it’s too expensive.
+In fact, more than half (81%) estimated the cost at over three times what it really is!

 So, how much does life insurance really cost?
 With Direct, you could get a life insurance policy for less than 75 cents a day!
 Check out our infographic below to compare the cost of life insurance to these common day-to-day purchases.
 What else can you think of that costs more than life insurance?
 Share your ideas in the comments below!